-This week marks National Patient Safety Week.
-In observance of this important event, we explain how providers and patients can both play a critical role in improving the patient experience and ensuring patient safety is at the forefront of their healthcare.
+The patient experience is quickly becoming one of the most critical aspects of healthcare.
+Part of providing a better experience is ensuring every person is safe, treated with respect, and equipped with personalized patient-centered care.
+Match 8 to 14 marks National Patient Safety Goals Week.
+In observance of this important event, we explain how patients and gynecologist responsibilities can both play a critical role in improving the patient experience.
+This ensures patient safety is at the forefront of healthcare.

 - An informed patient is at more of an advantage than an uninformed patient.
 With an unlimited amount of healthcare information available online, it’s becoming easier to self-educate.
 If your gynecologist or obstetrician diagnoses you with a health condition, it’s probably a good idea to go home and do some research.
 The next time you meet with your doctor, you’ll know what questions to ask or what concerns to bring up.

 - You have to be your advocate.
 Do your research and find out what your rights are as a patient.
 Often, people don’t realize that patients have rights, such as the right to know your past and present medical status, informed consent for all treatment and procedures, and doctor-patient confidentiality.
 If you’re knowledgeable about these topics, then you’re improving your chances of having safe, competent care.

 At Women’s Care Florida, we are dedicated to improving the health of women every single day.
 To live out our promise, our highly-skilled care team always strives to make sure patients are safe and thoroughly cared for when they choose one of our practices.
 To learn more about how we are working to keep our patients safe, talk to a provider.